-Although all restaurants in Poznań have been 'closed,' these establishments are still allowed to offer delivery and fulfil takeaway orders, they simply cannot serve clients inside their establishments or allow the public to gather there.
-In order to survive, some (but not all) local restaurants have embraced takeawayand delivery options, either by calling them directly, or using online/app services like UberEats, Pyszne.pl and Glovo.
+All restaurants in Poznań remain open, although members of the public are not permitted inside, you can still enjoy their exciting menus by choosing takeaway and delivery orders.
+In order to survive, some (but not all) local restaurants have embraced takeaway and delivery options, either by calling them directly, or using online/app services like Pyszne.pl, Glovo, UberEats and Wolt - these apps are likewise good to find open restaurants with takeaway/delivery near your current location.
 Restaurants have also introduced their own additional measures to instil confidence amongst clients.
 These practices range from having their delivery people wear protective masks, wiping card terminals and cleaning hands with antibacterial gels/wipes after each transaction.
-Beyond this, some transactions are completely online-based, meaning no physical contact with the delivery person, who simply places your order at your door, keeping their distance as they greet you.
+Beyond this, some transactions are completely online based, meaning no physical contact with the delivery person, who simply places your order at your door, keeping their distance as they greet you.

 Although these apps are a good resource for hungry locals and visitors to find open restaurants with takeaway/delivery near their current location, they also charge high sign-up fees to those businesses on their platform and take 30% commission for each order.
 If you truly want to support local businesses we encourage you to call in your order and pick it up yourself, or choose the restaurant's own delivery service when applicable.
 The restaurants (who we've spoken to on this matter) will thank you, and so will we.
 Below is a list of the best places in Poznań that are making food to order.